Sara Azmeh Rasmussen: Freedom of expression

-Solo-activism for Muslim women, homosexuals, and transpersons' rights
+Solo-activism for Muslim women, homosexuals, and transgender peoples' rights

 Azmeh Rasmussen became well known in Norway when she set fire to a veil on International Women's Day 2009.
 The campaign gained international attention and coverage.
 The day before, the newspaper Aftenposten published her article "Spread your wings", an open letter to Muslim women.
 During the symbolic action, Azmeh Rasmussen was bombarded with snowballs.
 She subsequently received death threats and hate emails.

 On 29 January 2011, she started a one-woman protest outside the building of the Islamic Council Norway, an umbrella organization for Muslim communities, and demanded a clear condemnation on the death penalty for homosexuality.
 She sat on the footpath from morning to evening in minus degrees with a poster with the text: 'Freedom and dignity for gay and transgender people" written in both Norwegian and Arabic.
 On the third day, she started a hunger strike.

 During the protest, Azmeh Rasmussen was threatened, had stones thrown at her during a TV interview on NRK, and had food waste and garbage thrown over her head during an interview for the blog Religioner.no.
 Shortly before Friday prayers, members of the congregation put up roadblocks and signs and forced her to move some distance away so she was no longer in direct contact with the wall of the mosque, citing falling snow as a safety hazard.
 On the fifth day of the protest, the Secretary-General of the Islamic Council, Mehtab Afsar, agreed to have a conversation with her, but not in an office in the same building as the mosque.
 The conversation took place at a nearby restaurant and the two reached a compromise.